Introduction to Stokes structures: Stokes-perverse sheaves on Riemann surfaces

 \begin{proof}[\proofname\ of Proposition \ref{prop:DDCSt}] The first claim is now a direct consequence of Lemma \ref{lem:StCdual}.
-For any $U$ and any $\varphi\in\Gamma(U,\ccI)$ we have the bi-duality isomorphism after applying $\varphi^{-1}$, according to the standard result for $\RR$-constructible sheaves and Lemma \ref{lem:Rconst}.
+For any $U$ and any $\varphi\in\Gamma(U,\ccI)$ we have the bi-duality isomorphism after applying the pull-back by $\varphi:U\to\ccIet$, according to the standard result for $\RR$-constructible sheaves and Lemma \ref{lem:Rconst}.
 This isomorphism is clearly compatible with restrictions of open sets, hence gives $\id\simeq\bD\circ\bD$.

-For the graded case, the situation is simpler, as we work with local systems on $\ccIet_{\partial\wt X}$ extended by zero on $\ccIet$. \end{proof}
+For the graded case, the situation is simpler, as we work with local systems on $\ccIet_{|\partial\wt X}$ extended by zero on $\ccIet$. \end{proof}